 Welcome to the first day of my 30 day security challenge.
 This challenge was created by me to help you get control over your security and privacy online.
-I'm Shannon Morse and I've been advocating for better consumer security and privacy for years, but one of the biggest problems I've noticed is that really getting control over your privacy online takes a long time do to.
-It's honestly kinda overwhelming because there's so much you have to consider, and some of it requires a bit of habit forming.
+I'm Shannon Morse and I've been teaching viewers about privacy and security for a decade.
+I've been advocating for better consumer security and privacy for years, but one of the biggest problems I've noticed is that really getting control over your privacy online takes a long time do to.
+It's honestly kinda overwhelming because there's so much you have to consider, and some of it requires a bit of habit formi

 So I created this 30 day security challenge to break down some of the easiest concepts for anyone looking to make their online accounts more secure and still easy to manage.
 While convenience usually topples security when it comes to a mass market, I bet by the end of this challenge you'll be not only more secure than your friends and family, but putting in a little work during this month will actually make your life a heckuva lot easier in the long run.
 Seriously, I'm gonna show you how to make your accounts more secure by just remembering one really good password instead of 50 terrible ones.
 And a lot more too.

 If this sounds cool to you, then subscribe to our Youtube channel and hit up the whole 30 day challenge on my blog at snubsie.com.
 I've also created a downloadable checklist so if you wanna skip ahead, you can totally do so.
 That's fine with me, just make sure you get all the things done.